Stamp7ven/test/README.md

 The key workflows in this project include:

 - **Test Workflow**: test-suite.yml
-  This workflow runs on each push or pull request.
-It performs tasks such as running unit tests and integration tests.
+  - Purpose: Executes unit and integration tests on every push or pull request.
+  - Trigger Conditions: A push is made to any branch and pull request is created or updated.
+  - Steps:
+	1. Checkout repository code.
+	2. Install dependencies with Yarn.
+	3. Run all tests using Jest and log results.

 -  **CI Docker Workflow**: ci-docker.yml
-  This workflow builds and tests the Docker container for the application.
-It ensures that the application works correctly within the container environment, which is especially important for deployment consistency.
+  - Purpose: Builds and tests Docker containers to ensure consistency across environments.
+  - Trigger Conditions: A push is made to any branch and pull request is created or updated.
+  - Steps:
+	1. Build Docker images for the backend and frontend.
+	2. Log in to DockerHub and push the images tagged as latest.
+	3. Run all tests using Jest and log results.

 - **Deployment Workflow**: cd.yml
-  This workflow is triggered manually or automatically upon merging into the main branch.
-It handles deployment to the staging and production environments.
+  - Purpose: Deploys the application to staging and production environments.
+  - Trigger A push is made to any branch and Manually triggered via workflow_dispatch.
+  - Steps:
+	1. Verify availability of Docker images on DockerHub.
+	2. Configure AWS credentials using GitHub Secrets.
+	3. reate an EC2 instance and deploy the application.
+  	4. Expose the backend and frontend services

 ### Triggering the CI/CD Pipeline